DOAJ/doaj/cms/pages/apply/guide.md

     - The availability of the archive material (open access, free, or paywalled)
     - Reuse rights of the archive material (all rights reserved or open license)
    - All content published after the flipped date must be completely open access.
-   - DOAJ will consider flipped journals for inclusion after they have published at least ten research articles as a fully Open Access journal.
+   - DOAJ will consider flipped journals for inclusion if they have a publishing history of more than a year or after they have published at least ten research articles as a fully Open Access journal.
 - ### Mirror journals
    - A mirror journal is a fully open access version of an existing subscription journal, with the same aims and scope, peer review processes and policies and an editorial board with at least 50% of the same members.
 The journal may have a similar name as the subscription title, but it must have a different ISSN.
 DOAJ will currently accept mirror journals if they meet the usual basic criteria for inclusion.
 - ### Subscribe to Open journals (S2O)